|

 party may file a letter with the appellate court requesting publication

-of an opinion that meets the standards for publication set out in
+of an opinion that meets the standards for publication set out

-opinion is filed.
+days after the opinion is filed.
 CRC 8.1120(a)(2).

 Reasonable Doubt

-This is the standard required by the prosecution in most
+required by the prosecution in

-criminal cases within our adversarial court system.
-This means that
+adversarial court system.
+This means that the

-the proposition being presented by the government must be proven
+proposition being presented by the government

-can still be a doubt, but only to the extent that it would not affect
+is guilty.
+There can still be a doubt, but only to the extent

-If the doubt that is raised does affect a "reasonable person's"
+that the defendant is guilty.
+If the doubt that is raised does

-belief that the defendant is guilty, the jury is not satisfied beyond
+belief that the defendant is guilty, the jury is not satisfied

-a reasonable person hesitate in the most important of his or her
+which would make a reasonable person hesitate in the most important

 Rehearing